acidjunk/acidjunk.github.io/_posts/2016-02-15-ansible-tips-and-tricks.md

 ```

 ## Working on your Ansible playbooks
-I use Submlime for editing.
+I use Sublime for editing.
 Because i'm used to PyCharms autosave I installed the Sublime's autosave plugin for that.
 Sublime has excellent YAML syntax highlighting out of the box.

 ## Some handy commands
 As a quick reminder for myself I list some commands here that I used a lot while working on the Ansible scripts.

 ### Run commands on your cluster
-When you have an invenrtoy file with the group all:
+When you have an inventory file with the group all:

 ```bash
 ansible all -m command -a "uptime"